chrisbgvt/ecommerce-api/README.md

 X-Authorization: {token}
 ```

-In order for the contact endpoint to send emails with mailjet, public and private keys need to be provided in env.js file:
+In order for the `/contact` endpoint to send emails with mailjet, public and private keys need to be provided in env.js file:
 ```
 exports.MJ_APIKEY_PUBLIC = 'your API key'
 exports.MJ_APIKEY_PRIVATE = 'your API secret'
 ```

-## How to check it out

-Clone the project from this repository.
-Run `npm install` after that `npm start` and the app will start on [http://localhost:3001](http://localhost:3001) in your browser.
-DB is hosted on MongoDB Atlas.

 Initially created users:
 ```